PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 Unfair Contract Terms

-4. Unfavorable early repayment terms: Customers who intended to pay back their loans ahead of time sometimes incurred hefty fees or penalties.
+4. Unfavourable early repayment terms: Customers who intended to pay back their loans ahead of time sometimes incurred hefty fees or penalties.
 Those willing to pay off their debt in full were irked by these conditions, which sometimes were tucked away in the contract's minuscule fine print.

 Lack of Transparency